Walk-in outpatient medical detoxification program providing withdrawal management, comfort, support and education for drug and alcohol recovery.

 Trauma and toxic stress involve feeling overwhelmed by difficult life experiences that can lead to physical, emotional, and substance use problems.

-A program designed to help older adults (55+) celebrate healthy aging, make healthy lifestyle choices and avoid substance use.
+Program designed to help older adults (55+) celebrate healthy aging, make healthy lifestyle choices and avoid substance use.

-The Whole Health for You (WHY) program is for individuals over the age of 18 who have a mental health diagnosis and need assistance coordinating mental and physical health care.
+Program for individuals over the age of 18 who have a mental health diagnosis and need assistance coordinating mental and physical health care.

-The Work Experience Program (WEP) ensures that participants become familiar with workplace expectations and exhibit work behavior and attitudes necessary to compete successfully in the labor market.
+Ensures that participants become familiar with workplace expectations and exhibit work behavior and attitudes necessary to compete successfully in the labor market.